 The most favorable pieces of carnelian are a deep red to red-orange hue, and this fine bead necklace is a splendid example of type.
-It is composed of thirty four (35) faceted carnelian spherical beads that graduate in size.
+It is composed of thirty-four (34) fiery carnelian faceted beads that graduate in size.

 Dimensions: String length: 45 cm (18 inches)

 Condition: Recently restrung with 14K gold clasp, necklace and individual beads are intact and in excellent condition overall.

 Provenance: Private Californian collection, acquired in the mid 1960's and then by descent to present owner.